Death of doctor who faced threats over COVID shocks Austria

-Kellermayr announced in late June that she was closing the practice temporarily after more than seven months of receiving death threats.
+Kellermayr announced a month ago that she was closing the practice temporarily after more than seven months of receiving death threats.
 She said she had spent over 100,000 euros ($102,000) on security.

-In mid-July, Kellermayr said was closing the practice permanently because she couldn’t “offer any perspective for whether or when it will be possible for us to work under ‘normal’ circumstances.”
-Her death shocked Austrian political leaders, while local authorities’ handling of the threats has drawn critical scrutiny.
+In mid-July, Kellermayr said was permanently closing the practice because she couldn’t “offer any perspective for whether or when it will be possible for us to work under ‘normal’ circumstances.”